-Earn psychology and sociology micro-credentials or badges.
+Earn psychology and sociology micro-credentials or digital badges.

-These badges are available for current students and non-degree seeking students.
+The following digital badges are available for current students and non-degree seeking students.
 You must apply to receive each badge after completing the earning criteria.

 - Human Development